 In New York, we have equitable distribution of marital assets when a couple is divorcing.
 But equitable does not mean equal.
 What is considered “equitable” in the eyes of the court is subject to many variables.
 In a contested divorce, a judge will determine what is equitable depending on what each spouse has contributed to the marriage and what each will need to move forward.

 Some of the factors used in making this decision include the future financial circumstances of each spouse, who has primary custody of the children, and who will need the family home the most.
-By leaving the home, you may have already set the expectation that the other spouse will get the marital home in the distribution of assets.
+Leaving the home may have already set the expectation that the other spouse will get the marital home in the distribution of assets.

 Should We Live Separately When Going Through a Divorce?

-When navigating a divorce in New York, one of the pivotal decisions you will face is whether to live separately.
+When going through a divorce in New York, one of the pivotal decisions you will face is whether to live separately.
 Here are some practical aspects to consider:

 Financial Considerations: New York’s high cost of living means maintaining two households can be financially taxing.
 It’s crucial to evaluate your financial resources and determine whether you can realistically afford separate residences without compromising your economic security.